DOM

 Script: async vs defer

-: async downloading scripts (download in order), execute after parsing HTML is doneasync
+- defer: async downloading scripts (download in order), execute after parsing HTML is done

 DOM Manipulation